Friday, May 9, 2014

 Beautiful Manta Ray

-The muscular wing-span of an adult ray can reach up to seven or seven and a half meters across.
+The muscular wingspan of an adult ray can reach up to seven or seven and a half meters across.
 (That's about 25 feet for my metric-challenged friends.)
-This Manta Ray cruises around in the sandy shallows of Isla Contoy slurping up his food of choice, tiny inch long krill, through a wide forward facing mouth.
-Impressive and beautiful, they are endangered in many countries due to commercial fishing of krill, pollution, entanglement in fishing nets, and recently the demand for their gill rakers for some types of natural medicines.
-We didn't disturb him, but we did try to capture the beauty of his enormous wing-span with our cameras.
+This Manta Ray cruises around in the sandy shallows of Isla Contoy slurping up its food of choice, tiny inch-long krill, through a wide, forward-facing mouth.
+Impressive and beautiful, they are endangered in many countries due to commercial fishing of krill, pollution, entanglement in fishing nets, and, recently, the demand for their gill rakers for some types of natural medicines.
+We didn't disturb him, but we did try to capture the beauty of his enormous wingspan with our cameras.

-Our second stop for snorkeling was located on a small part of the nearby Belize Barrier Reef.
-It is the second largest barrier reef in the world.
-It runs along the Mexican coastline from the state of Yucatan 220 kilometers south to the Gulf of Honduras.
+Our second stop for snorkelling was located on a small part of the nearby Belize Barrier Reef.
+It is the second-largest barrier reef in the world.
+It runs along the Mexican coastline from the state of Yucatan, 220 kilometres south to the Gulf of Honduras.
 The jagged coral beds slow down the rougher ocean waves, but the swimming is considerably more challenging in the resulting currents.
 I stayed on the boat, enjoying the sun, and let my hardier companions experience the surf.
-Here the major excitement was the discovery of a nurse shark lounging in the lee of the coral reef, resting.
+Here, the major excitement was the discovery of a nurse shark lounging in the lee of the coral reef, resting.
 Perfect.
 She can rest there, and I'll rest here on the boat.

 Getting wet - Lynda and Kevin/otherwise known as Joe

-I needed a shower, and a cold drink, and a nap!
+I needed a shower, a cold drink, and a nap!

 Boatmates!